 During COVID-19, all interactions will take the form of remote meetings over Zoom or by phone with additional support via email.

 This may be subject to change when the rules and regulations surround COVID-19 are updated.

 We understand the value of the time and effort required to Mentor.
-Therefore, we can offer a small Honorarium of £75 per monthly session for Mentors who are freelance or self-employed.
+Therefore, we can offer a small Honorarium of £75 (inc VAT if applicable) per monthly session for Mentors who are freelance or self-employed.

 The Mentees will be selected from the training programmes delivered by the STAS (Screen Training Alliance Scotland).
 These include (but are not limited to):

 Screen Training Alliance Scotland is a partnership of industry-based training providers with a strategic approach to the skills development of Scotland’s screen sector.
-The members of the alliance are: BECTU Vision, Screen NETS, NFTS Scotland, Outlander Training Programme, Film City Futures, and TRC.
+The members of the alliance are: BECTU Vision, Film City Futures, NFTS Scotland, Outlander Training Programme, Screen NETS and TRC.